Allergic reactions to anesthesia: Anaphylaxis during anesthesia

 Although complications during anesthesia are rare, potentially life-threatening consequences may occur if an anaphylactic reaction develops.
 The severity of the reaction whilst under anesthesia is because the anesthetist is only made aware of the allergy when it is severe enough to compromise the cardiovascular system and the respiratory system.
-At this stage, there is little time to manage the situation and recognise the severity of the condition.
+At this stage, there is little time to manage the situation and recognize the severity of the condition.

 The immediate management of the issue consists of three processes: